nodejs/node/doc/api/assert.markdown

 `AssertionError` because the properties on the `Error` object are
 non-enumerable:

-    // WARNING: This probably does not do what you expect! assert.deepEqual(Error('a'), Error('b'));
+    // WARNING: This does not throw an AssertionError! assert.deepEqual(Error('a'), Error('b'));

 ## assert.notDeepEqual(actual, expected[, message])